Advice for sound equipment companies

 • Visibility

 The location of the booth must allow the interpreters a proper view of the stage/panel.
 In technical meetings this issue acquires an added relevance.
-Therefore, when deciding where to position the booth, ensure that the interpretes have a proper view of the room, of the speakers and the screen for audiovisual projections (A/V), avoiding pillars or other structures that may block the view.
+Therefore, when deciding where to position the booth, ensure that the interpreters have a proper view of the room, of the speakers and the screen for audiovisual projections (A/V), avoiding pillars or other structures that may block the view.

 • Furniture